First observation of gravitational waves

 This first direct observation was reported around the world as a remarkable accomplishment for many reasons.
 Efforts to directly prove the existence of such waves had been ongoing for over fifty years, and the waves are so minuscule that Albert Einstein himself doubted that they could ever be detected.
 The waves given off by the cataclysmic merger of GW150914 reached Earth as a ripple in spacetime that changed the length of a 1,120 km LIGO effective span by a thousandth of the width of a proton, proportionally equivalent to changing the distance to the nearest star outside the Solar System by one hair's width.
 (Note: Diameter of a proton ~ 1.68–1.74 femtometer (1.68–1.74×10^-15 m); ratio of proton/1000/4000 m = ~4×10^-22; width of a human hair ~ 0.02–0.04 millimeter (0.02–0.04×10^-3 m); distance to Proxima Centauri ~ 4.423 ly; ratio of hair/distance to star = 5–10×10^-22) The energy released by the binary as it spiralled together and merged was immense, with the energy of 3.0±0.5 c^{2}  (5.3±0.9×10^47 joules or 5300±900 foes) in total radiated as gravitational waves, reaching a peak emission rate in its final few milliseconds of about 3.6±0.5×10^49 watts – a level greater than the combined power of all light radiated by all the stars in the observable universe.
 (Note: Since gravitational waves hardly ever interact with matter, the effects of the gravitational waves on a human located only one AU from the merger event would have been extremely minor and unnoticed.)

 The observation confirmed the last remaining directly undetected prediction of general relativity and corroborated its predictions of space-time distortion in the context of large scale cosmic events (known as strong field tests).
-It was heralded as inaugurating a new era of gravitational-wave astronomy, which enables observations of violent astrophysical events that were not previously possible and allows for the direct observation of the earliest history of the universe.
+It was heralded as inaugurating a new era of gravitational-wave astronomy, which enables observations of violent astrophysical events that were not previously accessible and allows for the direct observation of the earliest history of the universe.
 On 15 June 2016, two more detections of gravitational waves, made in late 2015, were announced.
 Eight more observations were made in 2017, including GW170817, the first observed merger of binary neutron stars, which was also observed in electromagnetic radiation.